 Some suggest it’s lower than 40, whilst others believe it to be in the tens of thousands.

 The disaster has particularly intrigued us over the last decade.
 And we can highlight the above independent documentary film for further information: The Battle for Chernobyl (2006).
-The video works, even if it looks broken.

 There’s some remarkable footage there, such as a lone worker near the plant parking a vehicle and then sprinting away in terror – aware if he were to stay put for too long he’d be dead from radiation.